-In this section, we ask whether the inferences obtained with punctuated or unpunctuated repetitions can be replicated with gestures in spoken language.
-While most of the literature has focused on cospeech gestures (produced at the same time as spoken expressions), gestures may also occur after the expressions they modify (henceforth 'post-speech gestures'), or they may replace words ('pro-speech gestures'; see Schlenker 2016f for a survey).
-Thus in all the sentences in (59), the addition of the gesture triggers the inference that the punishment was an objectionable action, involving a physical component.
-But in (59)a the gesture co-occurs with punish, in (59)b it follows the entire sentence, and in (59)c it fully replaces the verb.
+While most of the literature has focused on co-speech gestures (produced at the same time as spoken expressions), gestures may also occur after the expressions they modify (henceforth 'post-speech gestures'), or they may replace words ('pro-speech gestures'; see for instance Kendon 2004, McNeill 2005, Giorgolo 2010, Schlenker to appear d for discussions of the typology of gestures, Slama-Cazacu 1976, Clark 1996, Fricke 2008, Ladewig 2011 for pro-speech gestures, and Loehr 2004 for issues of intonation and alignment).
+Thus in all the sentences in (56), the addition of the gesture triggers the inference that the punishment was an objectionable action, involving a physical component.
+But in (56)a the gesture co-occurs with punish, in (56)b it follows the entire sentence, and in (56)c it fully replaces the verb.